avivrosenberg/avivr.net-quartz/content/Posts/2019-10-17 MLE, MAP and Bayesian Regression.md

 ### Regularization

-The objective may be augmented with an additional term $R(\vec{\theta})$ which depends only on the model.
+The objective may be augmented with an additional term $R(\vec{\theta})$ which depends entirely on the model.
 This is known as regularization.

 Regularization is added in order to "encourage" the model to have some additional properties.
 A common reason to add it is to prevent our model from being too dependent on the specific data in $\mat{S}$, which is known as overfitting or having a high-variance model.
 Another way to view regularization, is to think of it as a way to encode our prior (i.e., before seeing any data) beliefs about the model.